Pulse Style: Outfit of the day - Fashion - Pulse

 Pulse Style's daily fashion inspiration where fashion enthusiasts/ fashion loving individual styles are broken down to serve as a style pointer for everyday wear and more...

-Style inspiration is taken off Stella Uzor's look to take on the rest of 2016 in style.
-The style influencer, entrepreneur and blogger chose a colourful jacquard dress complete with nip tuck waist done pretty with an exaggerated bow.
+ALSO READ: Pulse List- Top 10 Nigerian style influencers of the year

-The stylish lady chose glossy heels and clutch purse with gold accent as accessories leaving her in a centre part wearing soft makeup look and matte red lips to seal the look effortlessly glam.
+The dress with a flared bottom nests just above her ankle to reveal red sandals with bow details complete with red fiesty statement earrings.
+She sports her signature hair and natural looking makeup complete with red lips.

-What do you say to her look as OOTD inspiration?
-For more of her style as inspiration, follow her on Instagram @jadorefashion
+Her look wins for one last party before work resumes tomorrow, no?
+For more of her styles as inspiration, follow her on Instagram @stylepantry.

 Do you ever witness anything interesting or exciting?
 Just take out your phone and send us the exclusive pictures or video and we will pay you cash.
 More information here or just e-mail to eyewitness@pulse.ng or What's App to 09098947580.
 Please include what, who, when, where, why.